wlillisdev/hiking-hub/README.md

 __Post List__
   - On the top nav bar the user can click on view posts.
 This will bring the user to a page where all the posts are displayed.
   -  They are displayed in a card format in 2 rows of three in desktop view.
 Each card has quick summary of the blog post.
 Which include Title, Author, Location, and quick summary of the post, date created and the number of likes.
   -  When a user is logged in an edit and a delete button will appear on cards.
-Only on the blog posts the logged in user have created will the buttons appear.
-To allow them make edits to their blog posts.
+Only on the blog posts the logged in user has created will the buttons appear.
+To allow them make edits to their previous blog posts.
   -  [View Post Summary with buttons](static/images/post_edit.png)
   ![post list](static/images/post_view.png)